awslabs/deeplearning-cfn/README.md

     wget http://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz --directory-prefix=$EFS_MOUNT/cifar10_data \
     && tar -xzvf $EFS_MOUNT/cifar10_data/cifar-10-binary.tar.gz -C $EFS_MOUNT/cifar10_data

-We have included a script that generates the commands to run the workers and parameter servers on the worker instances.
-The script takes training_script as an argument, you can also pass the arguments that are needed by your distributed training script.
+We have included a script in the [awslabs/deeplearning-cfn](https://github.com/awslabs/deeplearning-cfn/blob/master/examples/tensorflow/generate_trainer.py) repo that generates the commands to run the tensorflow workers and parameter servers on the instances.
+The script takes training_script as an argument, you can also pass the arguments that are needed by your distributed training script as additional arguments.

     cd $EFS_MOUNT/deeplearning-cfn/examples/tensorflow && \
     # generates commands to run workers and parameter-servers on all the workers \